 Different Types of Pumps

 There are essentially three distinct types of pump for applying fluids to different machining processes.
 Which approach to take will be dictated by need and of course, budget.
 Probably the most common type of application is the “pump based” system.
 A pneumatic pump drives fluid from a chamber through a nozzle and onto the targeted area of machining.
 The pump stroke and frequency, how deep it pumps and how many times a second, can typically be closely controlled.
 This means that the output of the pump can be controlled more precisely than is the case for simpler methods of application.
 These can often be more expensive over time, with the dynamic part within the system, a lot of movement is required by parts within the pump.
 This movement can cause wear and tear over time and inevitably parts need to be replaced in order to maintain the same performance from the pump system.
+The flow of fluid can be monitored by control panels such as these used in the automotive industry.
+These will then address any inconsistency in the rate at which the fluid is delivered to the machining apparatus by sending commands to the pump.

 A simpler alternative is the “Venturi system” of application.
 A reservoir of the chosen fluid is stored.
 The Venturi effect (named after Italian physicist Giovanni Battista Venturi the fluid is driven from the reservoir and out of a nozzle.
 Whilst this method doesn’t have the same potential for wear over time as the pneumatic pump method, it isn’t as responsive or as controllable as a pump system.